MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 [!INCLUDE[applies-to](../includes/applies-to.md)]

 The primary goal when creating any bot is to engage your user in a meaningful conversation.
-One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot’s main purpose and capabilities, the reason your bot was created.
+One of the best ways to achieve this goal is to ensure that from the moment a user first connects, they understand your bot's main purpose and capabilities, the reason your bot was created.
 This article provides code examples to help you welcome users to your bot.

 ## Prerequisites